 Customer data will play a critical role in the way that you engage with customers for their entire stay with your brand.

 The Customer Experience is Forever

-The “customer journey” never ends.
-With it comes the critical importance of customer data.
-Customer data can and should be used at every stage in the customer’s journey to improve your understanding of customers, better adhere to their concerns at each stage, and improve personalization to engage in automated conversations that feel more like conversations and less like marketing initiatives.
+The customer journey never ends.
+Customer data can and should be used throughout that journey.
+You can use it to improve your understanding of customers and better address their concerns at each stage.
+Customer data also enables you to improve personalization and create automated campaigns that feel more like conversations and less like marketing initiatives.